 What makes somebody engage with your website?

 Is it the design?
-It probably plays a role, but it’s not the main reason why people click on your pages.
+It surely plays a role, but it’s not the main reason why people click on your pages.

-Yes, they may be interested in the product you have on offer, but what they really care about is VALUE.
-Or how they will benefit from spending time on your site.
-Replace service with product/blog/online course and the above fact will still apply.
+Yes, they may be interested in the product you have on offer, but what they care about the most is VALUE.
+Or how they will benefit from spending time on your site, or using your product for that matter.
+Replace these two with <blog, online course or [fill in the blank]> and the above fact will still apply.

 Now, what is one way to provide value to your clients in addition to a splendiferous product?